 |Old Faithful Geyser|

 |Mammoth Hot Springs|

 Grand Prismatic Hot Spring

 The largest hot spring in the United States, the Grand Prismatic hot spring is my favorite site in Yellowstone National Park.
-Different color algae grows in the different temperature bands of the hot spring, giving it beautiful rings of color.
-There is a board walk that takes you right up to the hot spring, but if you have the time and are adventurous, I would suggest taking the hike up behind the hot spring on to the Grand Prismatic Hot Spring Overlook.
+Different color algae grow in the different temperature bands of the hot spring, giving it beautiful rings of color.
+There is a boardwalk that takes you right up to the hot spring, but if you have the time and are adventurous, I would suggest taking the hike up behind the hot spring on to the Grand Prismatic Hot Spring Overlook.
 The views are amazing!

 Upper and Lower Yellowstone Falls

-The Yellowstone Falls in the Grand Canyon of Yellowstone consist of the Upper and Lower Yellowstone Falls.
+The Yellowstone Falls in the Grand Canyon of Yellowstone consists of the Upper and Lower Yellowstone Falls.
 There are several hikes that give you a great view of the falls, as well as the Lookout Point, Artist Point, and Falls Overlook, which allows you to get to the precipice of the falls.

 Old Faithful Geyser

 Arguably the most famous attraction in Yellowstone National Park, I probably don’t need to give you an introduction into Old Faithful geyser.
 Popular because of its predictability, Old Faithful erupts every 45-125 minutes and can usually be predicted by park staff almost to the minute.
 There is plenty of seating up close to the geyser, but if you want to get a really great perspective of the eruption, take the Observation Point Trail.
 There are some great views of Old Faithful from this trail.